e-dorigatti/e-dorigatti.github.io/_posts/2023-08-11-browser-xpath-to-json.md

 ["<h2 id=\"the-trick\">The trick</h2>","<h2 id=\"usage\">Usage</h2>","<h2 class=\"footer-heading\">Emilio's Blog</h2>"]
 ```
 which are exactly the second-level headers in the post.
+To only get the titles of the headers, without the surrounding HTML, simply append '/text()' at the end of the previous query.

-After this, simply read the JSON file with your favorite programming language and have fun!
+After this, read the JSON file with your favorite programming language and have fun!

 [xp]: https://en.wikipedia.org/wiki/XPath